bennu/docs.konghq.com/app/_hub/kong-inc/proxy-cache/index.md

 name: Proxy Caching
 publisher: Kong Inc.
-version: 0.33-x
+version: 0.34-x

 desc: Cache and serve commonly requested responses in Kong
 description: |
   This plugin provides a reverse proxy cache implementation for Kong.
 It caches response entities based on configurable response code and content type, as well as request method.
-It can cache per-Consumer or per-API.
+It can cache per-Consumer or per-Service.
 Cache entities are stored for a configurable period of time, after which subsequent requests to the same resource will re-fetch and re-store the resource.
 Cache entities can also be forcefully purged via the Admin API prior to their expiration time.

 enterprise: true
 type: plugin